adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 - 5 unique Price Books
 - 6480 Prices across our 5 Price Books (in batches of 100)

-After you complete the catalog ingestion, this readme guides you to create the channels and polices required to use the sample data with your Commerce storefront.
+After you complete the catalog ingestion, this readme guides you to create the catalog view and polices required to use the sample data with your Commerce storefront.

 ## Run the Sample Catalog Data Ingestion